 Thursday, January 30 5:00pm

 Rachel Anne Goodman

-producer of radio documentaries such as Southern Songbirds: The Women of Early Country and Old Time Music, The Boomtown Chronicles, and Pastures of Plenty, a History of California Farmworkers.
-She has a Peabody award for her work on The DNA Files for NPR.
-Currently, Rachel sings and plays Celtic
+Since 1980, Rachel has hosted radio shows on public stations around the U.S. where she interviewed many amazing figures.
+She is the producer of radio documentaries such as Southern Songbirds: The Women of Early Country and Old Time Music, A Labor of Love: Midwifery in the South, The Boomtown Chronicles, and Pastures of Plenty, a History of California Farmworkers.
+Ms. Goodman has a Peabody award for her work on The DNA Files for NPR.
+She currently teaches at Cabrillo College

 in Aptos and at UC Santa Cruz.